-It’s time.
+You feel it’s time.
 Your kid is old enough and you’re ready toss your little bird out of the nest and let ’em fly!
-Here’s some guidance on how to get your grown child to move out (and stay out).
+Here’s some guidance on when your grown child should move out (and move on).

 Whether they are headed to college or not, it’s a huge adjustment for all parties involved.
 An argument could be made that moving off to college is more often a soft transition.
 College kids tend to get more continued help from the parents and school.
 Nevertheless, such a huge life change can be emotionally challenging, even if everyone seems to be ready for it.

-These days it’s no longer as clear as “move out at 18.”
+These days it’s no longer as typical to move out at 18.
 It used to be common practice to move out after high school.
 And legally, your kids aren’t entitled to live with you past 18 years old.

 But according to Time Magazine, you may want to consider letting your kid stay longer.
 The idea is that allowing them to stay will “help them make the most out of the financial breathing room you’re providing.”